sublimz/paperless-sub/docs/configuration.md

 #### [`PAPERLESS_DISABLE_REGULAR_LOGIN=<bool>`](#PAPERLESS_DISABLE_REGULAR_LOGIN) {#PAPERLESS_DISABLE_REGULAR_LOGIN}

 : Disables the regular frontend username / password login, i.e. once you have setup SSO.
-Note that this setting does not disable the Django admin login.
-To prevent logins directly to Django, consider blocking `/admin/` in your [web server or reverse proxy configuration](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx).
+Note that this setting does not disable the Django admin login nor logging in with local credentials via the API.
+To prevent access to the Django admin, consider blocking `/admin/` in your [web server or reverse proxy configuration](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx).

+You can optionally also automatically redirect users to the SSO login with [PAPERLESS_REDIRECT_LOGIN_TO_SSO](#PAPERLESS_REDIRECT_LOGIN_TO_SSO)

+    Defaults to False

+#### ['PAPERLESS_REDIRECT_LOGIN_TO_SSO=<bool>`](#PAPERLESS_REDIRECT_LOGIN_TO_SSO) {#PAPERLESS_REDIRECT_LOGIN_TO_SSO}

+: When this setting is enabled users will automatically be redirected (using javascript) to the first SSO provider login.
+You may still want to disable the frontend login form for clarity.

     Defaults to False